MicrocontrollersDev/Alternatives/docs/latest/migrating.md

     Forge has always been less than ideal for performance due to its large overhead for server-sided modding, which is not necessary for users wishing for a vanilla compatible experience.
 Fabric on the other hand is extremely lightweight and is practically identical to vanilla.
 It's also considered to be much easier to make mods for.

+    Unlike Fabric, which aims to modify vanilla as little as possible, Forge makes a lot of changes that simply are not beneficial for our usecases.
+For example, for several months and spanning several Minecraft versions, there was a [bug in Forge](https://github.com/MinecraftForge/MinecraftForge/issues/9309) that gave the player 4-5 block reach in survival mode, effectively banning every Forge player playing on any server with an anticheat at that time.
+Due to Fabric's goal of being as uninvasive as possible, issues like this won't arise with Fabric Loader, and if they did, would be fixed much quicker.

     ### Installing Fabric

     Due to many issues with the official Minecraft launcher, we will not be using it.
 We will be using Prism Launcher instead, which is a much improved launcher that has many more features than the official Minecraft launcher and is made with mods in mind.